Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec_problemstatement} presents the system model for social PoI sharing that integrates two independent sensing and social networks.
-Section \ref{sec_nphard} proves the NP-hardness of the problem under various settings.
-Section \ref{sec_fundamentalalg} provides a polynomial-time approximation algorithm for our fundamental static sensing setting.
-Section \ref{sec_resourceaugmented} extends the approximate scheme to a generalized setting of mobile sensing.
-Section \ref{section_experiment} corroborates our theoretical findings with simulations.
-Finally, Section \ref{section_conclusion} concludes this paper.
-Due to the page limit, some omitted proofs can be found in the appendix.
+Section~\ref{sec_problemstatement} presents the system model for social PoI sharing, integrating the sensing and social networks, along with the NP-hardness proof for the problem.
+Section~\ref{sec_fundamentalalg} provides a polynomial-time approximation algorithm for the fundamental scenario of static crowd-sensing, and Section~\ref{sec_resourceaugmented} extends the approximate scheme to a generalized scenario of mobile crowd-sensing.
+Section~\ref{section_experiment} corroborates our theoretical findings with simulations.
+Finally, Section~\ref{section_conclusion} concludes this paper.